lectron/kosmos/README.md

   Minecraftly is a free and open source (FOSS) Minecraft server-side plugin to automatically create and handle worlds and interactions between multiple infinite Minecraft worlds across multiple server instances, using the least amount of code, CPU, RAM, and configurations as possible.
 It is designed & produced from scratch by [Viet Nguyen](https://vi.et), with assistance from friends, developers and helpers from the internet.
 Minecraftly is now community-developed and will be remained free under [GNU GPLv3](LICENSE) license.

-  Minecraftly is compatible with most infrastructures, including but not limited to:w
+  Minecraftly is compatible with most infrastructures, including but not limited to:
   - Single machine
   - Multiple machine cluster
   - Cloud computing infrastructure